 Novel and Variant Influenza A Viruses

-In recent years, human infections with highly pathogenic avian influenza A (H5N1, H7N3, and now H7N9), and variant influenza A (H3N2v and H1N2v) viruses have been reported.
+In recent years, human infections with highly pathogenic influenza A (H1N1, H5N1, H5N2, H7N3, and now H7N9), and variant influenza A (H3N2v and H1N2v) viruses have been reported.

 Novel Influenza A (H1N1, H5N1, H5N2, H7N9)

 - Novel Influenza A (H1N1, H5N1, H5N2, H7N9)

 New (novel) and highly pathogenic influenza A viruses have the potential to cause a pandemic if the virus were to change to become easily and sustainably spread from person-to-person.

 H5N2 Avian Influenza | Novel Influenza A H7N9 | 2011 H5N1| 2009 A (H1N1)pdm09